How UW football doctors keep their protocols ‘automatic’ for emergency situations

 It was estimated that Hamlin was treated on the field for around 15 minutes before being transported.

-Being able to work quickly in such situations is particularly important, which is why Harmon and the rest of the UW medical staff practice annually all of the situations that could arise during a football game, such as treating a player who suffers cardiac arrest or a spinal cord injury.
+Being able to work quickly in such situations is particularly important, which is why Harmon and the rest of the UW medical staff practice annually all of the situations that could arise during a football game.

 The practices include members of the Seattle Fire Department and simulate as many potential emergencies as possible, such as how to properly treat and board someone in case of cardiac events or spinal injuries.